If you are a UK homeowner aged 55 or over, the Saga Equity Release Advice Service may be able to help you access money tied up in your home.

 A ‘no negative equity’ guarantee, meaning that you will never owe more than the value of your home.

-A state benefits check is included as part of the advisory journey.
+A free state benefits check is included as part of the advisory journey.

 Why choose Saga for equity release